Climate crisis: India showing intent as problem solver, says Bhupender Yadav at G20 meet | Headlines

 ''However, the promise of climate finance remains a mirage.
 An added problem is the clubbing of development finance with climate finance,'' he said.

 ''There is an urgent need to mobilise resources to stimulate the economy in a manner that makes it more resilient and sustainable.
 But the current pace and scale of climate finance from developed countries is not matching the global aspiration to combat climate change,'' Yadav said.
-The minister said the world must recognise that development and environment conservation need to be aligned, rather than treated exclusive of each other. ''Secondly, we must decouple economic growth from greenhouse gas emissions, while considering national circumstances and the principle of common but differentiated responsibilities and respective capabilities (CBDR-RC),'' he said.
+Any initiative to address contemporary environmental challenges should be based on equity and the principles of CBDR-RC, in the light of national circumstances and priorities, he said.

+Such initiatives should also be country-driven and voluntary, as a one-size-fits-all approach will create more problems than solutions, the minister said.

+CBDR-RC acknowledges the different capabilities and differing responsibilities of individual countries in addressing climate change.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)